 - b.
-In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, and invitations for bids or requests for proposals must be excluded from competing for such procurements. - c.
 Restrictive sole source proprietary specifications shall not be used, except in cases of emergency or in cases involving the purchase of unique (including matching existing equipment or software) or non-competitive articles or services.
 Each request for a sole source purchase shall be accompanied by written justification from the requesting unit.
-Each sole source purchase must have prior written approval by the principal business officer. - d.
+Each sole source purchase must have prior written approval by the principal business officer. - c.
 The Vice President for Business and Finance shall coordinate the establishment and maintenance of uniform standards and specifications for purchases by the University.